kejadlen/dotfiles/README.md

 sudo xcodebuild -license
 ```

 Then run the bootstrapping script.
-This installs Homebrew and Ansible, clones
+This installs Homebrew and Ansible, and
-the dotfiles repo into `~/Dropbox/dotfiles`, and creates a symlink to that repo
+clones the dotfiles repo into `~/.dotfiles`.
-in `~/.dotfiles`.

 ``` shell
 curl -L https://raw.github.com/kejadlen/dotfiles/master/bootstrap.sh | sh